 “I’m glad we were here together in our nation’s capital.”– Forrest Gump (1994)

-Forrest Gump is one of my all time favorite movies, so each and every time Andrew and I visit D.C. we never miss the opportunity to say this quote!
-The first time we quoted this was on our honeymoon in 2013, which is probably one of the reasons I love D.C so much.
 As I have mentioned before, Washington D.C. is one of my favorite cities (well I say that, but I really love Paris.
 Boston.
 Philadelphia.
 Vancouver.
 Mont Saint Michel.
-The list really goes on), and the city I have visited the most (outside of Florida).
+The list really goes on and on), and the city I have visited the most (outside of Florida).
 Anywhere I can explore history, walk around aimlessly, and eat great food tends to become my favorite city at some point.

 Museums and Galleries